JingMatrix/ChromeXt/README.md

 For `Edge` browser, these menus are moved to the page info menu, which locates at the left corner inside the URL input bar.

+For WebView based browsers, these menu items are presented in the context menu.

 ## Bonus

+Since WebView based browsers have no unified UIs, the following first two features are not supported for them.

 ### Solution of system gesture conflicts